austinluong/justinluong.com/menu/people.md

       content: |
             I am a post-baccalaureate student in the Rangeland Resource Science program at Cal Poly Humboldt.
 Prior to returning to school, I worked as a sustainability consultant where I learned about resource management in the built environment.
 While working on large-scale waste management studies I became interested in learning about natural resource management.
 While pursuing my second bachelor’s degree I interned for NRCS Idaho and competed on the Collegiate Soil Judging team.
 My research project is focused on understanding the ecological conditions which may influence _Pleuropogon hooverianus_ development.

+    - title: "Hazel Goode (Lab Assistant)"
+      image:
+          name: HazelGoode.png
+          alt: A photo of Hazel
+          style: right
+      content: |
+            Hi!
+My name is Hazel Goode.
+I am a Botany Student minoring in Wildland Soils in my final year at Humboldt.
+I grew up in the foothills of the Sierra Nevadas and have always loved being outside.
+I became interested in rangelands working alongside a Rangeland Specialist/ Botanist for the Tahoe National Forest and have come to deeply appreciate their beauty and diversity.
+In my free time I love to kayak, create art, and spend time in the woods.
+My favorite gramminoid is _Carex utriculata_!

     - title: "Ashley Gutierrez-Olvera (Lab Assistant)"
       image:
           name: AshelyLabPhoto.jpeg